Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 To avoid this problem, ensure you fill your Moka Pot with hot water up to just below the safety valve inside the reservoir—this will provide enough room for steam pressure buildup without causing any unwanted seepage.

-Maintaining a proper balance between air and liquid within your Moka Pot allows you to enjoy delicious coffee with each brew while ensuring that all available water is used effectively during brewing.
+Maintaining a proper balance between air and liquid within your Pot allows you to enjoy delicious coffee with each brew while ensuring that all available water is used effectively during brewing.

 4. Clogged Filter